What AI tools for sales and marketing alignment actually do

 A platform that surfaces 100 accounts showing generic intent is less useful than one that identifies 10 accounts matching your ICP and showing specific buying behavior.

-Workflow Activation
+Workflow activation

 Insights without action are just dashboards nobody checks.
 The platform should trigger coordinated plays across teams, not just report on what happened last week.